 Follow-up studies show that happiness is typically quite stable on the short term, but not in the long run, neither relatively nor absolutely.
-The year-to-year correlation between self-reports of happiness is about 0.50, but over a period of 10 years, the correlation drops to less than 0.30 (e.g., Ehrhardt, Saris, & Veenhoven, 2000).
+The year-to-year correlation between self-reports of happiness is about 0.50, but over a period of 10 years, the correlation drops to less than 0.30 (e.g., Ehrhardt et al. 2000).

 Happiness does change in reaction to life events, such as marriage, bereavement, illness, and unemployment.
-Some of these effects are short lived, such as in the case of financial windfalls (Gardner & Oswald, 2001), while others are lasting, such as typically in the case of unemployment (e.g., Clark, Diener, Georgellis, & Lucas, 2008).
-Another typical change of this kind is the decline of happiness in the year before death (Gerstorf & Wagner, 2010).
+Some of these effects are short lived, such as in the case of financial windfalls (Gardner and Oswald 2001), while others are lasting, such as typically in the case of unemployment (e.g., Clark et al. 2008).
+Another typical change of this kind is the decline of happiness in the year before death (Gerstorf and Wagner 2010).